BenRuns/Quick-PySite/readme.md

 ### Quick PySite

-This was inspired by the blogging platform [jekyll](jekyllrb.com) and created as part of [Udacity.com's](http://udacity.com) nanodegree site .
+This was inspired by the blogging platform [jekyll](jekyllrb.com) and created as part of [Udacity.com's](http://udacity.com) nanodegree projects .
 Instead of using a database and serving pages dynamically.
 It builds several static pages locally before you deploy.
 This works great for small projects.
 The idea is that you don't really need a database for every site.
 I wrote the code with intention of expanding it into a framework for more static sites.
 Contact me if you'd like to help.

 ### Dependencies
 - Python 2.7